-- 1 small maintenance shed - cedar post fence between the park site and the neighbourign residence absent park identification sign
+- 1 small maintenance shed - cedar post fence between the park site and the neighbourign residence

 The scale below shows pl.ural's evaluation of the park's equipment, overall conditions, and finishing.
 Additional comments may include but are not limited to, safety, desirability, repair, etc.